wedesoft/hornetseye-doc/docs/Installation.md

     sudo gem install hornetseye-rmagick

-### hornetseye-v4l

-**hornetseye-v4l** is deprecated.
-It requires the Video for Linux development headers.
-You can install them as follows:

-    sudo aptitude install linux-libc-dev

-To install this Ruby extension, use the following command:

-    sudo gem install hornetseye-v4l

 ### hornetseye-v4l2

 **hornetseye-v4l2** is a wrapper for accessing webcams and frame grabbers.
 It requires the Video for Linux development headers.
 You can install them as follows: